tmtsoftware/icd/icd-git/README.md

 [ICD-Model-Files](https://github.com/tmt-icd/ICD-Model-Files.git) repositories and
 allows you to publish subsystem APIs and ICDs and ingest them into the ICD database.

-In order for a subsystem to be part of an ICD, the API for it first needs to be published:
+In order for a subsystem to be part of an ICD, the API for it first needs to be published (Note: You need commit access to the above repo for this to work):

     icd-git --subsystems TEST --publish --user $USER --password XXXXX --comment "Some comment" icd-git --subsystems TEST2 --publish --user $USER --password XXXXX --comment "Some comment"